 - Have your customers sign their waivers from home before they come, or

-- Have your customers sign at a tablet kiosk at your establishment, or
+- Have your customers sign at a tablet kiosk at your escape room, or

 - Have your customers sign their waivers on their phone when they arrive, using a QR code

 speedyWaiver also ensures your waivers are stored permanently in a vault and has many features such as being able to automatically e-mail your customers a PDF copy of their waiver and being able to run analytics on waiver responses.